Spirizeon/iitm-server-bot/README.md

 2. Modify `config.py` with your settings.
 3. Add the required secrets to `.env.example`
 4. Rename `.env.example` to `.env`
+5. Installation
-5. Install the required Python packages by running `pip install -r requirements.txt.`
-6. Run the `main.py` file to start the bot.
+  1) With Python: Install required Python packages by running `pip install -r requirements.txt`.Run the `main.py` file to start the bot.
+  2) With Docker: Build and run the container with `docker build . -t iitm-server-bot && docker run -it iitm-server-bot`

 ## Project Structure